-Whetstone has a vibrant visual arts program, offering a broad range of classes from beginning to advanced.
-Art Club students paint murals and paintings that are showcased around the school with supplies garnered by grants and fundraisers.
+grants and fundraisers.
 Students can participate in community events, painting windows at various Clintonville businesses.
 Many students also choose to attend Fort Hayes career center for half of the day where they specialize in art education and then return to Whetstone for academic classes.
 Our visual arts options are robust and include:

 Sculpture and Ceramics

 Art 1, 2, 3 and 4

-Computer Graphics
+Computer Graphics Photography

-Photography

 Web Design

 Multimedia

-Yearbook

-Broadcast Journalism - The Braves Messenger
+Yearbook Broadcast Journalism - The Braves Messenger Art Club

-Art Club

-I love Whetstone's diversity and the fact that there are different courses, paths, and clubs based on your interests and abilities, allowing the students to get an education fit to them.

--Rylie Gates, student
+I love Whetstone's diversity and the fact that there are different courses, paths, and clubs based on your interests and abilities, allowing the students to get an education fit to them. -Rylie Gates, student

-WHETSTONE ATHLETICS

-While Whetstone consistently boasts numerous athletic championships, winning isn't the whole equation.
+WHETSTONE ATHLETICS While Whetstone consistently boasts numerous athletic championships, winning isn't the whole equation.
 At Whetstone every athletic team is seen as an extension of the community and an opportunity to build character and camaraderie.
 A study by the Women's Sport Foundation (1989) showed that high school students who participate in athletics do better academically, are more involved and stay more involved in their communities after graduation.
 The U.S. Department of Education's High School and Beyond Study also shows that student athletes are much more likely to stay in school.
 And, research conducted by Skip Dane of Hardiness Research Center (1991), shows that the benefits of sports participation are strong for both girls and boys, grades are higher for athletes and drug use by student athletes is significantly lower than among non-athletes.
 With our many athletic teams, Whetstone provides opportunities to participate in one or multiple sports to beginning and accomplished athletes.
-We recognize that athletics can be an important and helpful part of the high school experience and offer:

-Athletics

-Cross Country - girls & boys (Fall); Head Coach: Joe Monda

-Football - boys (Fall); Head Coach: Tom Jones

-Golf - coed (Fall); Head Coach: Tom Philip

-Soccer - girls & boys (Fall); Girls Head Coach: Doug Kohler; Boys Head Coach: Justin Evans

-Tennis - girls (Fall) & boys (Spring); Head Coach: Bucky Walters

-Volleyball - girls (Fall) & boys (Spring); Girls Head Coach: Chelsea Ray; Boys Head Coach: Errole Rembert

-Basketball - girls & boys (Winter); Girls Head Coach: Torrie Ruffin; Boys Head Coach: Dean Washington

-Bowling - girls & boys (Winter); Head Coach: Larry Howell

-Swim & Dive - girls & boys (Winter); Girls Head Coach: Diane Barnhart; Boys Head Coach: Chris Cordi

-Wrestling - coed (Winter); Head Coach: Tom Jones

-Baseball - boys (Spring); Head Coach: Tim Broskie

-Softball - girls (Spring); Head Coach: Larry Peck

-Track & Field - girls & boys (Spring); Girls Head Coach: Adam Berry; Boys Head Coach: Joe Monda

-Cheerleading (Fall & Winter); Kayshla Diaz

-Lacrosse - girls (Spring); Head Coach: Kathryn Knisley

-WHETSTONE CLUBS
+We recognize that athletics can be an important and helpful part of the high school experience and offer: Athletics Cross Country - girls & boys (Fall); Girls Head Coach: Bill Eagle; Boys Head Coach: Joe Monda Football - boys (Fall); Head Coach: Tom Jones Golf - coed (Fall); Head Coach: Tom Philip Soccer - girls & boys (Fall); Girls Head Coach: Doug Kohler; Boys Head Coach: Noah Creagh Tennis - girls (Fall) & boys (Spring); Head Coach: Bucky Walters Volleyball - girls (Fall) & boys (Spring); Head Coach: Errole Rembert Basketball - girls & boys (Winter); Girls Head Coach: Torrie Ruffin; Boys Head Coach: Dean Washington Bowling - girls & boys (Winter); Girls Head Coach: Christine Jonard; Boys Head Coach: Doug Kohler Swim & Dive - girls & boys (Winter); Girls Head Coach: Diane Barnhart; Boys Head Coach: Chris Cordi Wrestling - coed (Winter); Head Coach: Mac Conkling Baseball - boys (Spring); Head Coach: Tim Broskie Softball - girls (Spring); Head Coach: Larry Peck Track & Field - girls & boys (Spring); Girls Head Coach: Adam Berry; Boys Head Coach: Joe Monda Cheerleading (Fall & Winter); Kayshla Diaz

-The high school experience is about exploring, learning and trying new and different things that will help to define a path for the future.
+WHETSTONE CLUBS Clubs & Activities The high school experience is about exploring, learning and trying new and different things that will help to define a path for the future.
 We encourage our students in their exploration with an array of clubs and opportunities.
 Our Creative Writing and Poetry Clubs offer creative outlets for our students, with performance and publishing opportunities.
 Many of our activities further academic achievement, such as Mock Trial and In The Know.
-Still others further connection and tolerance in our diverse environment, such as the Gay Straight Alliance and Multicultural Club.
+Still others further connection and tolerance in our diverse environment, such as the Sexuality and Gender Alliance and Multicultural Club.
 Whatever you are looking for, Whetstone likely has an opportunity for you.